 In relation to businesses within the district that did not achieve the highest Food Hygiene Rating Scheme (FHRS) score, these were re‑inspected to ensure that all matters identified at the initial inspection had been addressed and that standards had improved sufficiently to demonstrate general compliance to protect public health.

 However, premises are only re‑scored if they formally request a revisit.
-This is delivered as a cost‑recovery service and is carried out as a further unannounced inspection
+This is delivered as a cost‑recovery service and is carried out as a further unannounced inspection.

-We prosecuted one food business during 2025 – 2026 for serious food hygiene failings and applied to prohibit a food business operator from managing a food business
+We prosecuted one food business during 2025 – 2026 for serious food hygiene failings and applied to prohibit a food business operator from managing a food business.

 6.4 Areas of Improvement